srishatagopam/braille-ascii/README.md

 # braille-ascii
 Converts input image to ASCII art using braille glyph characters via command line.
+Features include:
+- User-set threshold value
+- User-set character width for ASCII art
+- Saving to .txt file
-Features include setting manual threshold value, creating ASCII art for the inverted image, setting the pixel width of the ASCII art, and saving to a .txt file.
-If a threshold value is not set, an automatic thresholding algorithm is used instead (Otsu's method).
+- ASCII art for inverted input image

+If a threshold value is not manually set, an automatic thresholding algorithm is used instead (Otsu's method).

 # Usage
 Here are the following command line arguments to use: